jonasoh/spiro/README.md

 In order to use the stepper motor functionality, you should also install [Adafruit's MotorHAT library](https://github.com/adafruit/Adafruit-Motor-HAT-Python-Library).

-You should now be all set to start using plantlapse!
+You should now be all set to start using PetriPi!
+To start a new experiment, simply create a folder to contain your images, and type `petripi`.
+By default, this will start an experiment that takes one image per hour for 7 days, utilizing the stepper motor functionality for imaging of multiple plates.

 **Note:** Due to the unreliability of SD cards, we recommend that images be captured to a directory on another medium, such as a network-mounted filesystem or a USB drive (or at least to a separate partition on the SD card if this is not an option).
 Constantly writing to the SD cards can, in our experience, lead to irrecoverable errors on the root filesystem which may require a reinstallation of the OS.